Prešov: Characteristics

 Significant industries in the city include mechanical and electrical engineering companies and the clothing industry.
 Solivary, the only salt mining and processing company in Slovakia, also operates in the city.
-The city is a seat of a Greek Catholic metropolitan see and of the primate of the autocephalous Orthodox Church of the Czech Lands and Slovakia.
+The city is the seat of a Greek Catholic metropolitan see and of the primate of the autocephalous Orthodox Church of the Czech Lands and Slovakia.

-Many concerts, operas, operettas and stage plays are performed at the new building of the Jonáš Záborský Theatre (Divadlo Jonáša Záborského), as well as at the older theatre premises.
+Many concerts, operas, operettas, and stage plays are performed at the new building of the Jonáš Záborský Theatre (Divadlo Jonáša Záborského), as well as at the older theatre premises.

 The city and the region were contenders for European Capital of Culture 2013.
 The nearby city of Košice was chosen.

 Topography

 Prešov lies in the eastern part of Slovakia at the confluence of the rivers Torysa and Sekčov in the Košice Basin.
 It is surrounded by Slanské vrchy from the east and Šarišská vrchovina from the west.
-Roads I / 18 (Poprad - Michalovce), I / 68 (direction Stará Ľubovňa), I / 20 (direction Košice) intersect in the town and the south-western connection of the D1 motorway (Poprad - Košice) is being built.
-The Košice - Muszyna railway line leads through Prešov, to which the lines to Humenné and Bardejov connect.
+Roads I / 18 (Poprad – Michalovce), I / 68 (direction Stará Ľubovňa), I / 20 (direction Košice) intersect in the town and the south-western connection of the D1 motorway (Poprad – Košice) is being built.
+The Košice – Muszyna railway line leads through Prešov, to which the lines to Humenné and Bardejov connect.
 Košice lies 36 km south, Poprad 75 km west, Bardejov 41 km north and Vranov nad Topľou 46 km east.